pantheon-systems/documentation/source/content/guides/wordpress-pantheon/06-plugins.md

 1. Click **Clear Cache** to clear the cache for the entire site (this does not clear Varnish or Redis).

-1. Set **Default Time to Live (TTL)** to 600 seconds (optional).
+1. Set **Default Time to Live (TTL)** to a new value (optional).
+The default is 604800 seconds (1 week).

 ## Pantheon Advanced Page Cache

 [Pantheon Advanced Page Cache](https://wordpress.org/plugins/pantheon-advanced-page-cache) automatically clears related pages from Pantheon's Edge when you update content.
-Without this plugin, pages expire from cache after 10 minutes (600 seconds) by default.
+Without this plugin, pages expire from cache after 1 week by default.
 This plugin allows fresh content to be immediately served to anonymous visitors.

 ## Pantheon HUD